richard-austin/security-cam/README_CLOUD.md

 <div style="margin-left: 2rem">

 * If connection was successful, the log should have a line like: -
-<div style="color: green; margin-left: 2rem">2024-02-22 16:44:20.341 INFO  CLOUDPROXY [pool-248-thread-1] - loginToCloud:191 - Connected successfully to the Cloud</div>
+<div style="color: lightgreen; margin-left: 2rem">2024-02-22 16:44:20.341 INFO  CLOUDPROXY [pool-248-thread-1] - loginToCloud:191 - Connected successfully to the Cloud</div>
-<div style="margin-left: 2rem;margin-top:0.25rem">If this line follows previous errors, it would mean that the connection was successful, provided no further errors follow this message.</div>

-* If the NVR failed to connect to ActiveMQ, the log will have the following line.
+* If the NVR failed to connect to ActiveMQ, the log will have a line similar to: -

-<div style="color: darkred; margin-left: 2rem">2024-02-22 16:42:00.747 ERROR CLOUDPROXY [pool-230-thread-1] - showExceptionDetails:539 - javax.jms.JMSException exception in Clo
+<div style="color: red; margin-left: 2rem">2024-02-22 16:42:00.747 ERROR CLOUDPROXY [pool-230-thread-1] - showExceptionDetails:539 - javax.jms.JMSException exception in Clo
      udAMQProxy.start: Could not connect to broker URL: ssl://192.168.1.82:61617?socket.verifyHostName=false.
 Reason: java.net.NoRoute
      ToHostException: No route to host</div>
-<div style="margin-left: 2rem; margin-top: 0.25rem">This can mean that the ActiveMQ url (in the NVR application.yml file) is not set correctly or that
+<div style="margin-left: 2rem; margin-top: 0.25rem">This can mean that the <a href="#amq-host">ActiveMQ host</a> is not set correctly or that
   ActiveMQ is not running.</div>

 * If the log has the following line: -
-<div style="color: darkred; margin-left: 2rem">2024-02-22 16:43:57.623 ERROR CLOUDPROXY [pool-245-thread-1] - loginToCloud:200 - Product key was not accepted by the Cloud server</div>
+<div style="color: red; margin-left: 2rem">2024-02-22 16:43:57.623 ERROR CLOUDPROXY [pool-245-thread-1] - loginToCloud:200 - Product key was not accepted by the Cloud server</div>
 <div style="margin-left: 2rem; margin-top: 0.25rem">This indicates that the NVR connected successfully to ActiveMQ, but it was not authenticated on the Cloud Server.
 Check that the Cloud Server is running, and it is configured correctly to connect to ActiveMQ.</div>
 </div>